-Much of my family originated in Germany, settling in the highly German-populated area of Cincinnati, Ohio, and so many of our family favourite recipes that have been handed down from generation to generation are based on German recipes.
+Much of my family originated in Germany, settling in the highly German-populated area of Cincinnati, Ohio.
+So many of our family favorite foods handed down from generation to generation are based on German recipes.
 This German potato salad is one that I’ve been eating for as long as I can remember.

 Gagen Family German Potato Salad

-Bacon, 1 lb. (we use thick-sliced but any kind works)
+- 1 lb Bacon we use thick-sliced but any kind works

-Serve warm or cold but I really do find it at its most flavourful when served freshly made and warm.
+Serve warm or cold but I really do find it most flavorful when served freshly made and warm.
 I have been known to warm up leftovers for a few seconds in the microwave the next day with good results too.